Pentecost in Hamlet?

 [Images, clockwise from UPPER LEFT: Pentecost, circa 1310 and circa 1318, from "Seven panels with scenes from the Life of Christ" by Giotto and workshop (1266–1337).
 National Gallery, London.
 Public domain, via Wikimedia Commons.
 RIGHT: "The Pentecost," Part of Doña María de Aragón Altarpiece, circa 1600, by El Greco (1541–1614).
 Museo del Prado, National Museum of Spain, Madrid.
 Public domain, via Wikimedia Commons.
 LOWER LEFT: "The Pentecost" by a follower of Bernard van Orley, circa 1530.
 North Carolina Museum of Art, USA.
 Public domain, via Wikimedia.org.]

-Consider: Hamlet contains not only more biblical allusions than plays by other English playwrights of the age, but also more than any other of his plays.[1]
+Consider: Hamlet contains not only more biblical allusions than do plays by other English playwrights of the age, but also more than any other of Shakespeare's plays.[1]

 There is a rhythm in the story of the life of Jesus: He is a mentor and leader figure who is crucified, then rises, and appears to the disciples.
+He appears to women at the tomb (Luke 24:1-8, John 20:11-18), on the road to Emmaus (Luke 24:11-35) an in an upper room.
 In one of those appearances (John 20:21-22), he breathes on them and tells them, "Receive the Holy Spirit."
 In each of the four gospels, he sends them to spread the story, the good news.[2]

 On Pentecost, as told in Acts 2, the Holy Spirit descends.
 In Acts 2:5-6, a detail is added about nations and languages: